micronDLA/SDK/docs/C API.md

 ## ie_putinput

-Put an input into a buffer and start FWDNXT hardware
+Put an input into a buffer and start Micron DLA hardware

 ***Parameters:***